newbiehre/TokenTransferIndexerApp/README.md

         - Having learned how to use Mockk for testing and how it can handle coroutine testing much more easily, I would try to re-implement to use coroutine to handle asynchrnous calls and threading currently used.

 ### What I have learned
-- How to use ScheduledExecutorService and ExecutorService from scratch (so apologies in advance if improvements on setting up and cleaning up is needed still)
+- How to use ScheduledExecutorService and ExecutorService from scratch (apologies if improvements on setting up and cleaning up is still needed).
-- How to use Web3j library (I have only used Web3js library for a Typescript project in the past)
+- How to use Web3j library (I have only used Web3js library for a small Typescript project in the past).
-- How to use Mockk testing library
+- How to use the Mockk testing library.
-- How to use testcontainers to run a postgreSql instance
+- How to use testcontainers to run a postgreSql instance for integration tests.

 ## Author
 Jodi Chan